Illustrative Examples - Results Delivered

 The company President breathed a sigh of relief at the outcome, the project team learned how to successfully plan, prepare and execute a project with a complex structure.
 And, most importantly, everyone learned the importance of communication and team work.
 The Marketing Vice President went on to leave the company and was replaced by a more qualified individual we were tasked to find.

-Approached by a leader in direct to consumer health care provider in the US during the covid crisis in 2020.
-Their business had basically dried up as a result of both a lock-down and resulting reticence of the market to emerge from lock-down.
+Approached by a leader in direct to consumer health care services in the US during the covid crisis in 2020.
+Their business had basically dried up as a result of both lock-downs and resulting reticence of the market to emerge from lock-down.
 The result was that this fee for service organization saw an enormous decline in patient visits and revenue producing procedures.
-Their board contacted me and engage me to work with their existing senior staff to develop strategies and tactics to re-start the engine so to speak within a well defined target audience.
+Their board contacted me and engaged me to work with their existing senior staff to develop strategies and tactics to re-start the engine so to speak within a well defined target audience.

 I was able to do this with the cooperation of the company's marketing and operations staff and within a short time we were able to reactivate patient visits and bring the revenue streams back to pre-covid levels.